MStefan99/Filters/README.md

 # Filters

 This repository will contain filters to be used in other projects.
+Implemented filters: Kalman filter (needs migrating from floating point to fixed point)
-Planned filters: Kalman filter, low-pass, high-pass, bandpass and (possibly) bandstop.
+Planned filters: low-pass, high-pass, bandpass, bandstop.